 With its many fields of excellence, Lyon is a major international hub: Life Sciences, Clean Technologies, ITC, to name a few.
-The city is also home to internationally-renowned companies and major players, including: Sanofi, Mérial, Lafarge, GL Events, Bank of China, Solvay Rhodia.
-In addition, many world-renowned organizations have chosen Lyon as the location for their headquarters or regional offices: Handicap International, World Health Organization, CIRC (International Cancer Research Center), Interpol, Euronews.
+The city is also home to internationally-renowned companies and major players, including: Sanofi, Mérial, Lafarge, GL Events, Bank of China, Solvay Rhodia...